will-gibbs/robto-srm-sec26-mirror/README.md

-# robto-srm-sec26
+# Robto SRM
-Official repository for Robto srm, for the SoutheastCon 2026 Hardware Competition.
+Official repository for Robto srm, the goodest boy robot for the SoutheastCon 2026 Hardware Competition.